 Plenty of people when they go on holiday react in the same way that they do when they see car safety adverts; “It could never happen to me”.
 How wrong they are.
-Many people when they take their gap year are warned if they’re going to countries with high rates of disease or infection to get vaccinations against them, very few actually go ahead with it.
-Nothing in this world could be more important than your health, you have to be so careful when heading to places like Zambia or Peru or Vietnam that you are vaccinated for various diseases.
+Many people when they take their gap year are warned if they’re going to countries with high rates of disease or infection to get vaccinations against them, very few go ahead with it.
+Nothing in this world could be more important than your health; you have to be so careful when heading to places like Zambia or Peru or Vietnam that you are vaccinated for various diseases.
 When you’re going abroad anywhere, always check with your doctor that you don’t need any special vaccinations, better safe than sorry!
 If you’re travelling within Europe, you need to make sure that you have European health insurance sorted before you travel.
 The same can be said for all kinds of paperwork, especially if you’re studying in Europe, you’ll need to have everything in order and you need to know what European student paperwork you need.

 It’s one of the lesser remembered facts of travelling abroad is that you must have travel insurance.
 There are tons of gap year agencies that will help you in this area, and it’s so important, especially if you’re going to a country with a high crime rate.
 Insure everything that you have, keep a note of everything that you took with you on holiday at home so if the worst does happen, you’re able to give a comprehensive list to your insurer when you’re back.